 Reform and revitalization in higher education are essential elements for the Ummah's awakening and for the realization of its civilizational aspirations and the success of its global mission.
 Therefore, higher education reform has to begin at the roots by removing all the distortions afflicting it.
-One of the areas the reform must begin with is the Islamization of Knowledge, based on sound foundations.
+One of the areas the reform must begin with is the Ethical Reform of Knowledge, based on sound foundations.

-Islamization of Knowledge calls for reforming our approach to education in a manner such that both divine and human sources are integrated into a powerful whole with Revealed knowledge providing a comprehensive spiritual and moral guidance in the sphere of human action and universal laws, and the scientific and technological knowledge as tools for that action.
+The Ethical Reform of Knowledge calls for reforming our approach to education in a manner such that both divine and human sources are integrated into a powerful whole with Revealed knowledge providing a comprehensive spiritual and moral guidance in the sphere of human action and universal laws, and the scientific and technological knowledge as tools for that action.
+In an nutshell Knowledge should be relevant to Muslim realities, this goes without saying of course, beneficial to humanity, and observe the limits set by God.
+This is not to mean that diversity, freedom, and expansion of knowledge are to be curtailed or discouraged.
+Rather the opposite, the ethical reform of knowledge allows for a greater scope of knowledge which breaks the bounds of a western cultural paradigm which precludes reference to the divine and is governed by a narrowly defined idea of the scientific method.
+Although western, and indeed all forms, of thought and theory are accepted, the imposition of a utilitarian materialistic paradigm and philosophical positivism as the only way to obtain knowledge is not.
+Reform of knowledge does not mean reform to meet this paradigm's standards, but reform to allow a conception of knowledge greater in scope, and relevant to the concerns of the Ummah.
 Thus, a complete mastery and proficiency of subject matter will result.
 This would remove the prevailing helplessness and lethargy, harness the dynamic faculties of thought, study, and research to focus on temperaments and occurrences, in applying the principles of reason and natural laws, and the guidance of revealed knowledge.